Shivranger/Garthulu/README.md

 ## Running the bot locally
-Run `deploy-commangds.js` before starting the bot with `npm start`.
+Run `node deploy-commands.js` before starting the bot with `npm start`.